Epwin Group Executes Share Buyback Plan

 Epwin Group plc (GB:EPWN) has released an update.

-Epwin Group Plc, a leading UK manufacturer of energy-efficient building products, has announced the repurchase and subsequent cancellation of 40,000 of its ordinary shares at a price of 89.50 pence each.
-This buyback, executed through Shore Capital, is part of the share repurchase program previously announced and is intended to reduce the total number of voting rights to 141,833,158.
-The move aligns with the company’s strategy to enhance shareholder value and comes as a follow-up to their share repurchase announcement made in late 2023 and extended in April 2024.
+Epwin Group Plc, a prominent UK manufacturer of low maintenance building products, has announced the repurchase and subsequent cancellation of 40,000 of its ordinary shares at a price of 89.20 pence each.
+Following the buyback, executed through Shore Capital, the company’s total issued share capital will consist of 141,761,158 ordinary shares with equal voting rights.
+This move is part of an ongoing share repurchase programme that was initially announced in November 2023 and later extended in April 2024.

 For further insights into GB:EPWN stock, check out TipRanks’ Stock Analysis page.